cdap-guides/cdap-flume-guide/README.rst

 ``WebLogAnalyticsService`` exposes an HTTP endpoint for you to query the results of processing::

-  $ cdap-cli.sh -u localhost:10000/default call service WebLogAnalyticsApp.WebLogAnalyticsService GET /views
+  $ cdap cli -u localhost:10000/default call service WebLogAnalyticsApp.WebLogAnalyticsService GET /views

 Example output::